 • Blue iris expresses faith and hope

 Violet belongs to the genus Viola and is another popular February birth flower.
 It is also one of the oldest flowers the Greeks cultivated around 500 BC.
 It is so named because of its distinct blue-purple color.
 Besides this typical color, violet flowers also grow in blue, cream, and yellow.
 Due to its immense popularity in the United States, it has been declared an official state flower by Rhode Island, New Jersey, Illinois, and Wisconsin.

 Symbolism and meanings

 Violets are symbolism of modesty.
 They were born, when Artemis transformed her nymph into a flower to save her modesty from Apollo.
 In Christianity, violet also represents Virgin Mary’s modesty.
 When spiritual wisdom, humility, and faithfulness are talked about, violet flowers surpassed all other flowers.
 They also symbolize deep love, loyalty, and happiness.
 A bouquet of violet flowers shows that you are always there for the recipient no matter what life brings in.

 To send a bouquet of these February birth flowers to your near and dear ones, contact Melbourne Fresh Flowers.
-This online florist has exceptional talented artists who can deliver magical creations for birthdays.
+This online florist has exceptionally talented artists who can deliver magical creations for birthdays.